lucasfernandodev/aurora.apps/README.md

 ## How to Use

 Once everything is set up, access the web interface at `http://localhost:7777`.

-- You will see all the Docker Compose configurations available.
-- From there, you can easily start or stop any container by clicking on the corresponding button.
+From there, you can easily start or stop any container by right-clicking on the icon and selecting the corresponding option.

 ![Aurora apps](./docs/aurora.app-screenshot.png)